N8Brooks/aoc/rust/README.md

 Before submitting a pull request, please make sure to:

 - Follow the code style and conventions used in the project.
-- Run cargo fmt and cargo clippy to format and lint your code.
+- Run `cargo fmt` and `cargo clippy` to format and lint your code.
-- Add tests for your code, using the test_case crate if applicable.
+- Add tests for your code, using the `test_case` crate.

 ## Code Layout and Organization